-The deep valleys of Periyar comprise of the tropical evergreen forests that are covered with the thick trees were hardly any sun-rays get penetrated.
+The deep valleys of Periyar comprise tropical evergreen forests that are covered with thick trees where hardly any sun rays get penetrated.
 The trees are grown at a height of up to 100-140 feet.

 History of Periyar National Park

-In the year 1895, the Mullaperiyar Dam was constructed across the Periyar river, that resulted in an artificial lake in that particular area, which lies in the heart of the Sanctuary.
+In the year 1895, the Mullaperiyar Dam was constructed across the Periyar river, which resulted in an artificial lake in that particular area, which lies in the heart of the Sanctuary.